haitike/haibot/README.md

 Requirements:
 - python-telegram-bot
+- pymongo
 - Flask (Only with webhook, not neccesary with polling)

 Instructions:
 - Raname data/config-default.py to data/config.py.
 - Fill the token value (talk to BodFather in telegram).
 If you are going to use a webhook fill the webhook_url too.
 - Use webhook_main.py or polling_main.py as you prefer.
-- Note: the flask config in config.py is prepared for OpenShift.
+- Note: The config-default.py Flask and Mongo information is prepared for OpenShift.
+You can change it for other hosting.